Sabotaz/techio-GA-playground/markdowns/2-encoding.md

 The first step is to create individuals for our base population.

-A chromosom is a set of genes.
+A chromosome is a set of genes.
 We could encode it in different ways :
  * A binary encoding : a binary string (set of 0s or 1s)
  * multiple characters encoding : a string of characters